This is a quick-and-dirty checklist I put together for my clients and friends who wanted to improve their squarespace SEO.

 First, I am going to provide the quick-and-dirty SEO checklist.

-Next, I am going to add screenshots from my old Digital Stewardship Consulting page — that I used to call “Services” — so you can see it and adopt the WordPress fields to the same fields in Squarespace.
+Next, I am going to add screenshots from my old Digital Stewardship Consulting page — now updated and much different — so you can see it and adopt the WordPress fields to the same fields in Squarespace.

 Finally, I will take the SEO details from my Digital Stewardship Consulting page and show where to enter that same information on Squarespace.